csc-4402-dream-team/databaseProject/README.md

 2. Build the project using Maven.

-3. Start the Spring Boot application.
+3. Start the Spring Boot application by running the main class, which is called Backend4402Application.
 This will run the backend server on port 8080.

 ### Frontend (React)